 - 1. Position the splitter next to the wood to be split. - 2.
 Leave the splitter attached to the tow vehicle.
-If no tow vehicle is available, lower the jack stand and insert the snap lock pin.
-Chock the wheels so the machine is stable. - Make sure working area is clear of stones, branches or other obstacles. - 4.
-Precut logs to desired block size, ready to load onto splitter bed. - Determine where the split wood is going to be piled.
-Make sure that location does not interfere loading the splitter.
+If no tow vehicle is available, lower the jack stand and chock the wheels so the machine is stable. - Make sure working area is clear of stones, branches or other obstacles. - Precut logs to desired block size, ready to load onto splitter bed. - Determine where the split wood is going to be piled.
+Make sure that location does not interfere loading splitter.